sekar3s/Terraform-Lab/Lab/Lab 04 - Deploying Resources.md

 1. Navigate to `./configs/dev/keyvault.tfvars` and insert the values shown in `./lab_output_logs/remote_backend.log` *(don’t worry about "key_value_resource_id" parameter for now)*

-2. Append the below lines to `./variables.tf`
+2. Append the below lines to the root `./variables.tf`.
+Save the file.

 ```terraform
 ###################################################